newlife78/PYTHON-Time-Calculator/README.txt

 Program that takes in two required parameters and one optional parameter:
     .
 A start time in the 12-hour clock format (ending in AM or PM) .
-A duration time that indicates the number of hours and minutes . (optional) a starting day of the week, case insensitive
+A duration time that indicates the number of hours and minutes .
+Optional: a starting day of the week, case insensitive

 The program add the duration time to the start time and return the result.